LB presents the Full Story of a Football Genius best known by the Nickname; “Ginger Ninja”.

 Paul’s first son Arron is a massive Manchester United fan, it’s a passion.
 He loves other sports too, especially cricket as pictured below.

 Alicia is another natural at the sport, very quick around the netball court and willing to have a go at practically anything.
-She has also massively into riding.
-She’s got a nice little pony called Boston, pictured below.
+She has also been into riding.
+Alicia has got a nice little pony called Boston, pictured below.

 On his mother’s side, his grandmother came from the Republic of Ireland while his grandfather was from Northern Ireland.
 Though he played cricket as well but preferred to become a professional footballer.